Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

-\begin{sout} 1.38307 - 0.144188*I \end{sout} The first line demonstrates that Redberry performs the reduction of similar terms.
+\begin{sout} [c, -(a-b)**2, 1/3, 1.38307 - 0.144188*I] \end{sout} The first example demonstrates that Redberry performs the reduction of similar terms.
 The second --- that same (to within a sign) multipliers are collected into powers or reduced.
 Numbers are always collected and reduced if possible.
-If the expression contains floating-point numbers, then it will be completely reduced (calculated).
+If expression contains floating-point numbers, then it will be completely reduced (calculated).
 This behaviour is similar to the majority of symbol-oriented computer algebra systems and needs no more detailed explanation.

-The additional conventions on standard form arises in expressions that contain tensors.
+The additional conventions on standard form arise in expressions that contain tensors.
 The most remarkable convention is on the SF of sum.
 It is best to demonstrate it by example:

 \begin{msout} (2*a+b)*F_{mn} \end{msout}